 The twenty-five Cetina sites comprise the whole northern and western Adriatic shore, stretching from Trieste in the north to the ‘heel’ of southern Apulia, with concentrations around the Daunia peninsula and the Apulian plain, with related pottery in the Corazzo–Zungri settlement showing extension towards Calabria and further inland, including also a northern site in the province of Trento.
 Its influence is thus felt along the Adriatic from Istria and the karst hinterland of Trieste to the Peloponnnese and the southern Apennines, but also to the western Balkan hinterland, where no settlements (other than cave shelters) are known (Heyd 2007).

 Chronologically, it seems that first maritime beakers appear ca. 2500 BC or shortly after that in south and south-east Italy, impacting native cultures like the Laterza–Cellino San Marco culture.
-After that, Italian Cetina appears ca. 2500–2300 BC, under the most recent Bell Beaker influence with the stamp and puncture decorated vessels preceding the classic (East Adriatic) Cetina phase and its typical framed decoration that appeared later (Heyd 2007).
+After that, Italian Cetina appears ca. 2500–2300 BC, under the most recent Bell Beaker influence with the stamp and puncture decorated vessels preceding the classic (East Adriatic) Cetina phase (Figure 67) and its typical framed decoration that appeared later (Heyd 2007).

 The term Cultura dei castellieri or Kašteljerska kultura is used to define the Bronze Age culture with characteristic settlements particularly prevalent in the northern and north-eastern Adriatic region.
 The culture features castellieri-gradine, settlements in strategic positions that could be easily defended—like prominent hills, edges of high plateaus, tongue-shaped promontories on valleys—fortified with dry-stone ramparts adapted to the terrain, either surrounding the settlement or built on the more accessible places (Mihovilić 2013).